Furnace Repair Checklist

 - Ensure the button is switched to “heat” instead of “off” or “cool.”

 - Make sure the program is showing the correct day and time and is scheduled to “run.”
 If you’re having a hard time turning off the schedule, set the temperature by utilizing the up/down arrows and holding the “hold” button.
-This will make the heat to start if thermostat programming is causing an issue.
+This will cause the furnace to start if thermostat is causing an issue.

 - Turn the temperature setting to 5 degrees above what the room temperature currently is.